martinmimigames/little-music-player/README.md

 If you worry about size, compatibility or privacy, this is the best app for you!

 We use the foreground service permission to provide audio playing while using other apps.
+We use the notification permission for displaying playback control, as we are mainly a notification based music player.

 ## Branches